Royal Pembroke Militia: Pembroke Trained Bands

-The legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour.
+The legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
+3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
+2).
 The county militia was now under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
 The entry into force of these Acts in 1558 is seen as the starting date for the organised Militia of England and Wales.
 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular training.
 During the Armada crisis of 1588 Pembrokeshire furnished 800 trained foot and 30 'petronel's (the petronel was an early cavalry firearm).